 Four generations of the Gordon family lived in this house before the Girl Scouts bought it in 1953.
 On the lower wall to the right of the bed, you can see layers of paint and wallpaper from different eras of the house, including the deep blue-green paint from 1886 that you see reproduced in the room today.

+In this gallery space is one of three oil portraits of Juliette Low you will see as you explore the home.
 The painting above the fireplace is a copy of an 1887 portrait by Edward Hughes.
-The original is in the National Portrait Gallery, in Washington DC.
+The original is in the National Portrait Gallery in Washington DC.
 Juliette is pictured as the new wife of wealthy William Low, 25 years before she started Girl Scouts.
-She has moved with him to England, into his world of fashionable parties, royal court visits, and high society.
+She moved with him to England, into his world of fashionable parties, royal court visits, and high society.

-When this portrait was painted, young Juliette did not know yet that her marriage would become increasingly unhappy, nearly ending in divorce before her husband died in 1905.
-She was left a widow without children, feeling adrift and wondering if she’d wasted her life.
+Young Juliette did not know yet that her marriage would become increasingly unhappy, nearly ending in divorce before her husband died in 1905.
+She was left a widow without children, feeling adrift and wondering if she had wasted her life.

 Juliette Low’s parents, Willie and Nellie Gordon, believed in community service and living a purposeful life.
 In this room, you see portraits of them in their seventies painted by Juliette’s niece, Alice Parker Shurtleff.
 Above the fireplace is Nellie, dressed in lace, looking alert and amused.
 To the right of the bed is Willie in his U.S. Brigadier General uniform.
 He served at Camp Miami during the Spanish-American War in 1898.